 MEAN(U.^2) == SUM(E)*W(2)

-where W(2) is the pulsation increment Delta W.
+where W(2) is the increment of angular frequency Delta W.

 Note that, depending on the situation considered, the physical 'energy'